Tim Truzy has a small pack of happy and healthy rescued dogs.

-When animals wind up as strays or at shelters, human problems are the most common cause.
+When animals wind up as strays or at shelters, humans are the most common cause.
 People may abandon dogs or cats.
 Owners may move to places where pets are not allowed.
 Or sometimes, owners of pets may die, leaving them homeless.
-These animals become strays, needing a new home.
+These animals often become strays, needing a new home.

 Yet, often shelters and rescues don’t have enough space for these new arrivals.
 This situation has resulted in almost three million cats and dogs being euthanized annually according to the Humane Society of the United States.
 In fact, nine out of ten strays are not neutered or spayed when they arrive at shelters.
 The shelters and rescues work to control such population explosions by limiting the number of fertile unwanted animals in the community.
 Most of these groups prefer to find cats, dogs, and other animals places to live rather than euthanize them.

 Nevertheless, cats and dogs remain popular as pets.
 According to a Gallup Poll, approximately 45 percent of Americans own a dog, and about 30 percent of Americans have cats.
 If you are considering a pet, visit your local shelter or rescue and support their work.
 If you are choosing to adopt from a shelter or a rescue here is some important information about what they do.

 - Shelters: Shelters usually keep animals on site.
 Shelters also seek foster homes for these animals.
 Most shelters are mainly funded by the local government.
 They are also called “pounds.”
 They may be a “kill” shelter or “no-kill” shelter.